Unsustainable Packaging: A Wasteful Epidemic

 The harmful stream of plastic packaging begins far before products get to stores.
 It commences with extracting petroleum-based raw materials such as ethylene and propylene, which are acquired through ecologically ruinous fracking.

-Oil companies “crack” these molecules into smaller polymers that are melted down and compressed into plastic resins.
+Oil companies “crack” these molecules into smaller polymers, which are then melted down and compressed into plastic resins.
 These resins are then turned into packaging and disposable products at manufacturing plants via injection moulding and other energy-intensive methods.

 The carbon footprint is massive every step of the way:

-• Fracking for oil and gas annually releases more than 13 million metric tons of methane, a potent greenhouse gas that traps 86 times more heat than carbon dioxide over 20 years.
+- Fracking for oil and gas releases more than 13 million metric tons of methane annually, a potent greenhouse gas that traps 86 times more heat than carbon dioxide over 20 years.

-• Throughout its lifecycle, plastic packaging produces over 180 times as many global warming emissions as compostable bio-based alternatives made from materials like bamboo or mushrooms.
+- Throughout its lifecycle, plastic packaging produces over 180 times more global warming emissions than compostable, bio-based alternatives made from materials like bamboo or mushrooms.

 Our unsustainable throwaway packaging culture is based on this ecologically catastrophic supply chain.
-And with petrochemical facilities and plastic production scaling up to meet growing demand, the carbon footprint will only worsen.
+And with petrochemical facilities and plastic production scaling up to meet growing demand, the carbon footprint is expected to worsen.

 A Toxic, Human Cost

 In poorer nations, which are used as dumping grounds by wealthier ones, cities have been submerged by avalanches of discarded plastic from the West.
-Makeshift recycling workers — many children — dangerously burn or chip away at plastic refuse with little protection against dioxins or carcinogens.
+Makeshift recycling workers — many of whom are children — dangerously burn or chip away at plastic refuse with little protection against dioxins and carcinogens.

 Cheap, single-use packaging’s actual human cost has become cancerously toxic — both at home and abroad.